blaine-geiger/Lab-Phase-4/README.md

 VirtualBox is highly regarded for its ease of use with beginners and casual users.
 It is a cost-effective choice for learners and people who prefer open-source options with a large amount of community support.
 It is seen positively for its ease of setup and simplicity.

 I have personally used both and do not really have a strong preference.
-However, VirtualBox was the first VM software I learned to use.
-I already have experience with it, and I would like to learn how to use a different method of virtualization.
+However, I have previous experience with Virtualbox and I would like to learn a new virtualizaion platform.
 Moving away from what you are comfortable with always presents an opportunity to learn something new.
-Although they are similar, methods of configuration and the available options will change slightly.
+Although they are similar, some methods of configuration and available options may change slightly.

 - [VirtualBox Official Website](https://www.virtualbox.org/)
 - [VMware Official Website](https://www.vmware.com/)